Towards Vivid and Diverse Image Colorization with Generative Color Prior: Abstract

 \section{Abstract}

 Colorization has attracted increasing interest in recent years.
 Classic reference-based methods usually rely on external color images for plausible results.
 A large image database or online search engine is inevitably required for retrieving such exemplars.
 Recent deep-learning-based methods could automatically colorize images at a low cost.
 However, unsatisfactory artifacts and incoherent colors are always accompanied.
-In this work, we aim at recovering vivid colors by leveraging the rich and diverse color priors encapsulated in a pretrained Generative Adversarial Networks (GAN).
+In this work, we propose GCP-Colorization that leverages the rich and diverse color priors encapsulated in a pretrained Generative Adversarial Networks (GAN) for automatic colorization.
 Specifically, we first ``retrieve'' matched features (similar to exemplars) via a GAN encoder and then incorporate these features into the colorization process with feature modulations.
-Thanks to the powerful generative color prior and delicate designs, our method could produce vivid colors with a single forward pass.
+Thanks to the powerful generative color prior (GCP) and delicate designs, our GCP-Colorization could produce vivid colors with a single forward pass.
 Moreover, it is highly convenient to obtain diverse results by modifying GAN latent codes.
-Our method also inherits the merit of interpretable controls of GANs and could attain controllable and smooth transitions by walking through GAN latent space.
-Extensive experiments and user studies demonstrate that our method achieves superior performance than previous works.
+GCP-Colorization also inherits the merit of interpretable controls of GANs and could attain controllable and smooth transitions by walking through GAN latent space.
+Extensive experiments and user studies demonstrate that GCP-Colorization achieves superior performance than previous works.
+Codes are available at \href{https://github.com/ToTheBeginning/GCP-Colorization}{https://github.com/ToTheBeginning/GCP-Colorization}.